Introduction

 Imagine this scenario:

 You are confined for nine months with three other people in a windowless craft the size of a small motor home.
 You are speeding through a lethally airless, frigid outer space.
 You eat only prepared food from packets.
-Hygiene is minimal.
-You cannot take a bath, and the craft grows more and more fetid with the exudations from your bodies.
+Personal hygiene is minimal.
+You cannot take a bath, and there is no laundry, so you cannot wash your clothes.
+So, the craft grows more and more fetid with the exudations from your bodies.
 You are weightless and must exercise hours a day in an ultimately losing effort to maintain your muscles and bones.
 Your eyesight becomes blurry.
 You might even go blind.
-You are aware that, at any moment, a critical system that provides air, water, and heat could malfunction, requiring you or one of the others to repair it.
+Amid long periods of crushing boredom, alarms sound signaling the malfunction of some critical system that provides air, water, or heat.
+You or one of the other crew members must repair it.
+Or die.

-You are speeding away from your home hundreds of millions of miles away amid utter blackness.
-You can only contact your loved ones through communications that impose long delays.
+Amid utter blackness, you are speeding away from your home hundreds of millions of miles away.
+You can only contact your loved ones through a link that imposes long delays.
 You are far from any clinic, with only one trained medical caregiver, little diagnostic equipment, and a limited supply of pharmaceuticals.
-You are bombarded by radiation that could kill you immediately or ultimately give you cancer.
+You are bombarded by radiation that could kill you immediately, or ultimately give you cancer.

-After a month on the planet surface enclosed either in the lander or a spacesuit, you are launched once more for a nine-month voyage home.
-However, even with the promise of home, on this return voyage, you will continue to suffer whatever medical and psychological problems built up on your outbound voyage and your stay on the surface.
+After a month on the planet surface enclosed either in the lander or a spacesuit, you are launched once more for a nine-month voyage back to Earth.
+However, even with the promise of home, on this return voyage you continue to suffer whatever medical and psychological problems built up on your outbound voyage and your stay on the surface.

-This, in brief, will be the experience of a mission to Mars, and in fact any deep space voyage.
+This, in brief, will be the experience of a mission to Mars, and in fact any deep-space voyage.
+Actually, it is optimistic.
+The crew may well have succumbed to any number of medical or spacecraft catastrophes.

-This book explores in depth not only the medical and psychological impacts of human deep space travel, but also the politics, economics, ethics, science, and technology behind human deep space exploration.
-It reveals that deep space travel is a “serial killer,” as are lunar and planetary exploration.
-That is, they are like the serial circuits of old-time Christmas tree lights, in which the loss of one defective bulb extinguished the entire string of lights.
+This book reveals that deep-space travel is a “serial killer,” as are lunar and planetary exploration.
+That is, they are like the serial electrical circuits of old-time Christmas tree lights, in which the loss of one defective bulb extinguished the entire string of lights.
 Likewise, in deep space, the loss of one system component—oxygen supply, temperature control, food, water, or radiation protection—means catastrophic failure of the entire system, ending in death.
 And in deep space, or on the Moon or Mars, there is no option to quickly return to Earth.
 Reaching safety may be weeks or even years away.

 Similarly, a lone medical catastrophe amid untold possibilities can end in death, or cause debilitating problems that leave an astronaut non-functional.
-Any organ—heart, lungs, immune system, brain, or eyes—could be the source.
+Any organ could fail—heart, lungs, immune system, brain, or eyes.

 Space is also a synergistic killer.
-That is, such phenomena as microgravity, radiation, stress, and isolation not only exert their effects alone—but in complex interactions impossible to mimic on Earth, or even in orbit or on short-term deep-space missions.
-For example, the space environment has triggered reactivation of latent viruses in astronauts, causing them to be shed viral particles into the air.
+That is, weightlessness, radiation, stress, isolation and other hazards not only exert their effects alone—but in complex interactions impossible to mimic on Earth, or even in orbit or on short-term deep-space missions.
+For example, as discussed later, the space environment has triggered reactivation of latent viruses in astronauts, causing them to shed viral particles into the air.
 Such reactivation over time could lead not only to a viral infection in crew members, but to secondary physiological effects such as loss of balance and impairment of judgment.

-Another dilemma is that, in a cosmic catch-22, it is impossible to do experiments on the effects on people and machinery of long-duration, deep-space travel, except by mounting long-duration, deep-space missions.
+In a cosmic catch-22, another dilemma is that it is impossible to study the effects on people and machinery of long-duration, deep-space travel, except by mounting long-duration, deep-space missions.
 But those missions cannot be safely mounted without understanding those effects.

 And should such missions be foolishly launched, the sample size for experiments—that is, the number of astronauts or mechanical systems studied—is so small as to make findings statistically meaningless.
 No drug trial would pretend to be legitimate that had only dozens, even hundreds, of test subjects.
 Any legitimate clinical trial requires many thousands of subjects to even begin to detect the small-but-significant side effects of experimental drugs due to environmental, genetic, and other differences among people.